scot-taylor-ibm/compare-comply/tooling.md

 You can display contract metadata by clicking the **Contract metadata** tab in the middle pane.
 Contract metadata can include any of the following items:

-  - **Parties**, including name and postal address.
+  - **Parties**, including names and postal addresses.
   - **Effective dates** that are identified in the document.
   - **Contract amounts** (monetary amounts) that are identified in the document.
   - **Termination dates** that are identified in the document.
   - The **contract types** of the document.
+  - The **contract terms** of the document.

-The Tooling displays a right-pointing arrow next to identified metadata items.
-Click an arrow to go to the corresponding element in the document.
+The Tooling displays a list of linked identified metadata items.
+Click a link to go to the corresponding element in the document.
 The Tooling highlights the element in orange.

-Compare and Comply assigns confidence levels to identified **Effective dates**, **Contract amounts**, **Termination dates**, and **Contract types** items by using the following scale:
+Compare and Comply assigns confidence levels to identified **Effective dates**, **Contract amounts**, **Termination dates**, **Contract types**, and **Contract terms** items by using the following scale:
   - Three green dots indicate a **high** level of confidence.
   - Two yellow dots indicate a **medium** level of confidence.
   - One red dot indicates a **low** level of confidence.